MFlorCampos/activity-scheduler/README.md

 ## Getting Started

-First, run the development server:
+To run the development server:

 ```bash
 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ### 📁 About the scaffolding